|

 justified on the basis of employment and on the basis of maintaining consumers

-confidence.
 However, there still exists many unused possibilities and

 many unresolved problems.
 Finlands ability and good experiences during recent years